FabricMC/fabric-docs/develop/blocks/transparency-and-tinting.md

 Chunk Section Layers are categories used to group different types of block surfaces for rendering.
 This allows the game to use the correct visual effects and optimizations for each type.

 We need to register our block with the correct Chunk Section Layer.
-Fabric API provides `BlockRenderLayerMap` to do this.
+Vanilla provides the following options.

+- `SOLID` - The default, a solid block without any transparency.
+- `CUTOUT` and `CUTOUT_MIPPED` - A block that makes use of transparency. `CUTOUT_MIPPED` will look better at a distance.
+An example of this would be Glass or flowers.
+- `TRANSLUCENT` - A block that makes use of translucency - partially transparent pixels.
+An example of this would be Stained Glass or Water.

+This example has transparency, so it will use `CUTOUT`.

-In your **client initializer**, register your block with the correct `ChunkSectionLayer`.
+In your **client initializer**, register your block with the correct `ChunkSectionLayer` using Fabric API's `BlockRenderLayerMap`.

 @[code lang=java transcludeWith=:::block_render_layer_map](@/reference/latest/src/client/java/com/example/docs/appearance/ExampleModAppearanceClient.java)

-Now your block should look correct.
+Now, your block should have proper transparency.

 ![Correct Block Appearance](/assets/develop/transparency-and-tinting/block_appearance_1.png)